ProphetDaniel/truffle-hdwallet-provider/README.md

 // Or, alternatively pass in a zero-based address index. var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5);

+// Or, alternatively pass in also the ammount of addresses to list. var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5, 1);

+// Or, alternatively pass in also the password that encoded the mnemonic phrase. var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5, 1, 'a password');

 ```

 By default, the `HDWalletProvider` will use the address of the first address that's generated from the mnemonic.
 If you pass in a specific index, it'll use that address instead.
 Currently, the `HDWalletProvider` manages only one address at a time, but it can be easily upgraded to manage (i.e., "unlock") multiple addresses.